The Basis Invariant Flavor Puzzle: Conclusions

 This paper provides the first quantitative, entirely basis independent characterization of the Standard Model quark flavor puzzle.
 To achieve this, we have explicitly constructed an orthogonal basis for the ring of flavor basis invariants, using hermitian projection operators derived via birdtrack diagrams in adjoint flavor space.
 The virtue of constructing the invariants using orthogonal hermitian projection operators is that the invariants are as short as possible by construction and their covariant content, and transformation behavior under symmetries and CP, is explicit.
 Furthermore, the orthogonal invariants give rise to the shortest syzygy known to date, which relates the CP-odd Jarlskog invariant to the set of ten CP-even primary invariants.
 These ten primary invariants correspond to the ten well known physical parameters of the quark sector, but provide an intrinsically non-perturbative view on the parameter space.

 We have explored the full parameter space of the invariants with a scan, and firstly ``measured'' the value of the orthogonal invariants as determined by experiments.
 At the parameter point realized by Nature, we find the invariants are close to maximally correlated and assume close to maximal values (besides the Jarlskog invariant, which is close to minimized in absolute value by the fact that the other invariants are maximized).
 The deviations from the maximal possible values of the invariants correspond to the subleading parameters of the quark flavor sector, i.e.\ light Yukawa couplings and small mixing angles.
-We have also investigated the renormalization group evolution of the invariants and find that they are almost RGE invariant up to scales much higher than the Planck mass.
+We have also investigated the renormalization group evolution of the invariants and find that the appropriately normalized invariants are close to RGE invariant up to scales much higher than the Planck mass.

 Alongside the main line of the paper, we have given comments about other possible orthogonal bases for the flavor invariants, the correct absolute normalization of the invariants, accidentally vanishing order-3 CP violation in the SM, detection of symmetries using covariant alignment and invariant relations, as well as about the general relation of basis invariants to observables.